 Let’s take a look at some factors that can up your risk for cavities and see if you have these signs and symptoms of cavities.

 1. Infection By Oral Pathogens

 Adults typically have bacteria that cause tooth decay in their mouths.
 But according to research, babies are not born with these bacteria.
 So how do these oral pathogens infect your baby?
 They’re usually passed on through the saliva of a caregiver, mostly the mother.
-And this can happen quite early in life before your baby even has her first tooth.
+And this can happen quite early in life before your baby even has